StringEpsilon/Alnilam/docs/guides/philosophy.md

 # Philosophy

-This guide's purpose is to explain the mental model to have when using React Router.
-We call it "Dynamic Routing", which is quite different from the "Static Routing" you're probably more familiar with.
+This guide's purpose is to explain the mental model to have when using Alnilam.
+It's called "Dynamic Routing", which is quite different from the "Static Routing" you're probably more familiar with.

 ## Static Routing

 If you've used Rails, Express, Ember, Angular etc. you've used static routing.
 In these frameworks, you declare your routes as part of your app's initialization before any rendering takes place.
-React Router pre-v4 was also static (mostly).
 Let's take a look at how to configure routes in express:

 ```js
 // Express Style routing: